top of page

 Sumi Hahn

 Fair warning, this isn't a happy book, and it definitely isn't a fantasy, but The Mermaid from Jeju opened my eyes into a part of Asian history I'm ashamed I hadn't learned earlier.
 The most I knew about Korea was the famous dramas and bands, not their long-suffering history of foreign occupation.
-Furthermore, I didn't know there was a community of Korean divers until watching the movie Smugglers this past year.
-I wouldn't say this is a fun read, moresoe enlightening on the struggles of Korea particularly during it's American occupation.
+Furthermore, I didn't know there was a community of Korean divers until watching the movie Smugglers last year.
+I wouldn't say this is a fun read, more so enlightening on the struggles of Korea particularly during it's American occupation.
 We see how it directly impacts the main character, the folks they encounter, and the small community they grow up in.

 Once you're done reading this, I recommend pairing it with Smugglers, and The Last of the Sea Women (available on Apply TV).
 All of these explore the Haenyeo community and culture, which is currently facing the threat of extinction.